Home » News » Industry News » Concentric Vs. Eccentric Reducer

 Concentric Reducers

-The concentric reducer walls taper uniformly from the larger diameter to the smaller diameter, maintaining radial symmetry around the central axis.
+The walls of the concentric reducer get thinner evenly from the big end to the small end, all the way around the center.
 This symmetry ensures that the wall thickness transition is even around the entire circumference.

 Fluid entering the concentric reducer experiences a gradual reduction in cross-sectional area as it progresses towards the outlet.
 This design aims to promote a relatively smooth, symmetrical flow path.
-However, in horizontal installations, the conical shape inherently creates a potential "high point" at the top and a "low point" at the bottom within the reducer body itself.
+But when you lay this funnel-shaped reducer flat (horizontally), the slanted walls naturally make the top of the reducer a "high point" and the bottom a "low point".

 What Is Eccentric Reducers?